 This post may contain affiliate links.

-It’s a day to raise awareness about flightless birds.
-It’s also the perfect time to introduce our preschoolers to these fascinating creatures of Antarctica.
+Penguin Awareness Day is set aside as a day to raise awareness about flightless birds.
+It’s also the perfect time to add penguin activities for preschoolers to your lesson plans.

-5 Awesome Books to Read for Penguin Awareness Day
+Books for Penguin Awareness Day

-Penguin Problems.
-Penguin Problems is a funny book and made us laugh.
+Penguin Problems – Penguin Problems is a funny book and made us laugh.
 It’s all about a penguin who wakes up on the wrong side of the bed.
 Nothing goes right.
 It’s too cold, he can’t fly, and he waddles too much.
 Is there anything good about life in Antarctica?

-Penguin Chick walks you through the life of an emperor penguin.
+Penguin Chick – This book walks you through the life of an emperor penguin.
 First the mother lays a single egg, but not in a nest like other birds.
 Instead the father scoops the egg onto his feet.
 The book continues to describe the life of the penguin family until the penguin chick is strong and old enough to go to the journey to the ocean himself.

-Penguins.
-Full of stunning photography, Smithsonian’s book begins by explaining why penguins are birds even though they can’t fly and are wonderful swimmers.
+Penguins – Full of stunning photography, Smithsonian’s book begins by explaining why penguins are birds even though they can’t fly and are wonderful swimmers.
 The delightful book moves on to give fascinating details about penguins and their lives in the antarctic.
 Preschoolers even learn about the tiny fairy penguins which are the smallest of all the types.

-Emperor Penguin: The World’s Biggest Penguin.
-Have you ever wondered how an emperor penguin stays warm during the coldest of cold weather?
+Emperor Penguin: The World’s Biggest Penguin – Have you ever wondered how an emperor penguin stays warm during the coldest of cold weather?
 Why they have to walk a 100 miles to lay their eggs?
 Or how the fathers stay warm during the freezing winds in Antarctica?
 You’ll find all your answers and more in the book Emperor Penguin!

-Pierre the Penguin: A True Story.
-Pierre the Penguin lived at the California Academy of Sciences with 19 other penguins.
+Pierre the Penguin: A True Story – Pierre the Penguin lived at the California Academy of Sciences with 19 other penguins.
 Life was good until Pierre lost his feathers.
 How is a penguin to stay warm without his feathers?
 How can he swim?
 What can be done for poor Pierre?